aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-pages/adding-headers-and-footers-of-pdf-file/_index.md

 ---
-title: Add Header and Footers to Existing PDF in C# using Aspose.PDF for .NET
+title: Add PDF Header and Footer
-linktitle: Add Headers and Footers to PDF File
+linktitle: Add PDF Header and Footer
 type: docs
 weight: 20
 url: /net/add-headers-and-footers-of-pdf-file/
 description: Aspose.PDF allows you to add headers and footers to your PDF file using TextStamp class.
-lastmod: "2020-12-16"
+lastmod: "2020-12-22"
+aliases:
+    - /pdf/net/manage-header-and-footer-of-pdf-file/
+    - /pdf/net/manage-header-and-footer/
 sitemap:
     changefreq: "weekly"
     priority: 0.7
 ---

+**Aspose.PDF for .NET** allows you to add header and footer in your existing PDF file.
+You may add images or text to a PDF document.
+Also, try to add different headers in one PDF File with C#.

 ## Adding Text in Header of PDF File

 You can use [TextStamp](https://apireference.aspose.com/pdf/net/aspose.pdf/textstamp) class to add text in the header of a PDF file.
 TextStamp class provides properties necessary to create a text based stamp like font size, font style, and font color etc. In order to add text in the header, you need to create a Document object and a TextStamp object using required properties.
 After that, you can call AddStamp method of the Page to add the text in the header of the PDF.

 You need to set the TopMargin property in such a way that it adjusts the text in the header area of your PDF.
 You also need to set HorizontalAlignment to Center and VerticalAlignment to Top.

-The following code snippet shows you how to add text in the header of a PDF file.
+The following code snippet shows you how to add text in the header of a PDF file with C#.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET